asia-hoa/house-rules/rules.md

     03. The third violation will result in a Two Hundred dollar ($200.00) fine.

         For subsequent repeat violations, the fine is Two Hundred Dollars ($200.00) plus Twenty Five Dollars ($25.00) per day until the fine is paid and the violation is corrected.

+- Lease Minimum Duration Violation

+The first violation will result in a two hundred dollar ($200) fine.

+For subsequent violations, the fine is two hundred dollars ($200) in addition to two hundred dollars ($200) per day until the fine is paid and the short term rental agreement is terminated.

 - Collection Policy for Delinquent Assessments